squid-cache/squid-cache.github.io/Features/Dnsserver.rst

  /!\ dnsserver helper is now replaced by a faster internal DNS client.
 You should NOT be running with external DNS processes.

+<<TableOfContents>>

 == What is the ''dnsserver''? ==
 The ''dnsserver'' is a process forked by ''squid'' to resolve IP addresses from domain names.
 This is necessary because the ''gethostbyname(3)'' function blocks the calling process until the DNS query is completed.

 Squid must use non-blocking I/O at all times, so DNS lookups are implemented external to the main process.
 The ''dnsserver'' processes do not cache DNS lookups, that is implemented inside the ''squid'' process.

 An internal DNS client was integrated into the main Squid binary in Squid-2.3.
-If you have reason to use the old style ''dnsserver'' process you can build it at ./configure time.
+It is much faster and can scale to match traffic levels without needing a reconfigure.
+If you have reason to use the old style ''dnsserver'' process you can build it at ./configure time using ''--disable-internal-dns''.
 However we would suggest that you file a bug if you find that the internal DNS process does not work as you would expect.

 = Configuration Options =